Search

 Student Experience

-The Flexible MBA program at Carey offers a few courses in an accelerated format, such as Power & Politics and Negotiation.
+The Flexible MBA program at Carey offers a few courses in an accelerated format, such as Power & Politics, Strategy Execution, and Innovative Leadership in Uncertain Times.
 In this format, students will complete most of the two-credit course in person over three days at Carey Business School.
 Students are required to complete pre-work and attend one to two virtual synchronous sessions prior to the in-person component.
 Most accelerated courses also require students to complete post-visit online work.

 The total amount of work is commensurate with any two-credit course at Carey.
 These courses allow online students a chance to truly experience the Carey Business School community and network with faculty, staff, and other students.